Moroccan-Spiced Carrot & Chickpea Salad

 The list of ingredients looks long but, as you can see, it’s mostly just a lot of spices.
 If you have a food processor, this is a good time to use it.
 If not, you can shred the carrots by hand or buy them already shredded and bagged from the supermarket.

-Set the dressing aside.
 Next, toast the almonds.
 Simply place them on a foil-lined baking sheet for easy clean-up and bake for 5 minutes, or until lightly golden.
+Keep a close eye on them; they go from perfectly golden to burnt very quickly!

-Toasted almonds on a lined baking sheet.
+toasted almonds on baking sheet.

 Next, add all of the salad ingredients to the bowl with the dressing.